Or, The Equal Opportunity Celebrant – Part 3

 Curiously, about twenty minutes later, I found myself woolgathering about these new delicacies so I headed back to dispatch the one I had started earlier.
 “These are actually pretty good,” I thought as I polished off a second and began nibbling at a third.
 “Better save some for later,” I reasoned as I stowed the box back inside the fridge.

-This time, only about ten minutes passed before I returned to my treasure; apparently I had been reflecting all the while about which one I’d sample next.
+This time, only about ten minutes passed before I returned to my treasure; in retrospect I suppose I had been reflecting all the while about which one I’d sample next.
 Standing before the fridge, I devoured a fourth.
 “Pretty good?
 No, these are amazing!”
 I realized in the throes of a sugar-induced epiphany.
 Replacing the box with my right hand and holding a fifth goody with my left, I elbowed the door closed and attempted to leave the kitchen, but before I could escape, I was compelled to make a U-turn as if by some unseen, powerful force.
 Yanking the refrigerator door open, I grabbed the container and scurried to the living room.
 Anxiously, I attempted to rationalize my monomaniacal behavior: I hastily began scribbling detailed notes describing the flavors and textures I was experiencing with each sweet mithai – nuts like almonds, cashews, and pistachios, spices like saffron and cardamom, fruits like raisins and coconut, even carrot; some were redolent of rich dairy, some were thick and fudgy, some soft and syrupy sweet, some creamy, some crispy, some crumbly.
 But to me, every one was a tiny, delicious miracle unlike anything I had tasted before.

 And the monkey on my back emphatically concurred.